benpercifield/benpercifield.github.io/_pages/ideas.md

 <center>
  <IMG SRC="https://benpercifield.github.io/Social.gif">
    </center>
-* <a href="https://youtu.be/MKG92QxSP2Y">You can see a full quality video here</a>
+* <a href="https://youtu.be/MKG92QxSP2Y">Watch a full quality video (with music too) here</a>
 * Right click the video and loop it when you watch it

 ## Aurora Brandealis
 <iframe width="560" height="315" src="https://www.youtube.com/embed/FwwQmDsgi1g" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 * Experiential Activation
 * This winter choose AURORA BRANDEALIS for your brand's experiental activation on a budget - giving consumers the ability to take control of their experience, adding their own dyanimism and mark on a surprise light show!
-CLICK FOR VIDEO:

 ## Eggo Ego Death
 <iframe width="560" height="315" src="https://www.youtube.com/embed/oTLlEQXo-gc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 * Instagram Stories
 * Played at late hours of the night - the Eggo Ego death is a window into the surreal - leaving questions: Why Eggo?
 What is Ego?
 Will Eggo prevent ego death?
-Or will it consume me; my very ego?
+Or will it consume me; will I leggo my ego?

 ## Brand Affirmation AR Instagram Mask
 <iframe width="560" height="315" src="https://www.youtube.com/embed/TkFDli6fIz0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>